 Whilst many electronic medical records software systems facilitate better accuracy and efficiency, human error is not completely irradicated.
 Error prevention is something that is not currently addressed properly in EMR and EHR software.
 In previous years, it was common to blame handwriting for inaccurate paper prescriptions – however, even with computers, relying too much on them can be dangerous.
 In one instance, a 16-year-old patient was prescribed 38 tablets of medicine (in 2013), which resulted in an overdose.
 Currently, Electronic Medical Records (EMR) Software developers are developing solutions, such as decluttering physician notification centers to allow more time to be spent with patients and reduce distractions.

 Presently with Electronic Health Records software systems, being able to easily process large amounts of data can prove to be quite a hassle.
-Current generations of EMR systems still seem behind and dated in terms of UI and ease of use.
+Current generations of EHR systems still seem behind and dated in terms of UI and ease of use.
 However, this is beginning to change as more EMR vendors have begun providing updated UI in their EHR software solutions to better facilitate easier data access to electronic health records.

 Wearable devices have been surging in popularity in the medical industry, with the market still expected to grow by 26.8% from 2022 to 2028.
 By improving the accessibility of healthcare metrics (for both patients and practitioners), diagnosis has become much more simplified.
 Additionally, by integrating this data with Electronic Medical Records (EMR) software systems, there is the potential to innovate patient healthcare and health IT solutions.
 The technology is currently compatible with specialized health apps on mobile phones, smartwatches, and fitness trackers.